pankajtandon/vacationplanner/readme.md

 Because of the way Spring-AI has implemented function calling, adding a new service is extremely easy:

 - Write a service that implements `Function<Request, Response>`.
 Or add this interface to an existing Spring managed service.
+- Use the `WeatherService` as an example.
-- Ensure that the @JsonClassDescription describes what this function does.
+- Ensure that the @JsonClassDescription on the `Request` describes what this function does.
+(This constitutes the metadata sent to the LLM)
 - Ensure that the @JsonPropertyDescription describes each input argument.
+(This constitutes the metadata sent to the LLM)
 - The `apply` method of that service will take in a `Request` and return a `Response`.
 Implement it appropriately.
 - If you would like to use the RAG feature where only the metadata of functions that are relevant to the query is sent to the LLM, ensure that the service is annotated with @RagCandidate.
 - The Spring Boot application can contain services that do _not_ implement `Function<Request, Response>` or `RagCandidate`.
 - Note that the `Function<Request, Response>` interface and the `RagCandidate` annotation can be added to an existing Spring service.
-- Use the `WeatherService` as an example.
 - Configure these services as is done in <code>FunctionCallingConfig</code>
 - Invoke the <code>OpenAiChatClient</code> as is done in <code>VacationService</code>
-- Specify the <code>apiKey</code> and the <code>model</code> in the appropriate <code>application.yml</code> file as
-  has been done in <code>application.yml</code> file.
+- Specify the <code>apiKey</code> and the <code>model</code> in the appropriate `-D propertiers on the CLI` as has been defined in the <code>application.yml</code> file.